nmfs-ost/FIT-test-quality-checks/checklist.md

-# example markdown checklist
+# Checklists for Tool quality badging

-## Basics
+## Basics - for the FIT coordinator to fill out

 These must be met for inclusion; no badge assigned for basic check.

-- [ ] Metadata complete, including a complete list of authors
+- [ ] Metadata complete, as determined by running against the json schema
 - [ ] Links in metadata work
-- [ ] A license is included (Where appropriate, an open source license).
-Commonly used open source licenses include MIT, GPL 3.0, and Apache 2.0.
-The unlicense is also an option.
+- [ ] A license is included (Where appropriate, [an open source license](https://opensource.org/licenses/)).
+Commonly used open source licenses include [MIT](https://opensource.org/license/mit/), [GPL 3.0](https://opensource.org/license/gpl-3-0/), and [Apache 2.0](https://opensource.org/license/gpl-3-0/).
+The [unlicense](https://opensource.org/license/unlicense/) is also an option.
-- [ ] For NOAA developed products where the source code is linked, there is a disclaimer on the readme (example)
+- [ ] For NOAA developed products where the source code is linked, there is a [NOAA disclaimer](https://github.com/nmfs-fish-tools/resources?tab=readme-ov-file#noaa-license) on the readme

+# Checklist for reviewers

+Thanks for reviewing this tool!
+Please use the information submitted by the tool authors to fill out the checklist.

+If you have any questions, you can ask them directly on this thread by using the `@` in front of their github username in a comment.

 ## Tool Status